texfaq/texfaq.github.io/FAQ-whatengine.md

 \fi
 ```
 Except that neither branch of this conditional is rock-solid.
 The
-first branch can be misleading, since the ''awkward'' user could have
+first branch can be misleading, since the "awkward" user could have
 written:
 ```latex
 \let\pdfoutput\undefined